charlesmorgenstern/ellipse_test/README.md

 getcurvderivative() calculates the first derivative of the curvature of isosurfaces with respect to the arc length of the isosurface as intersection points using a finite difference method.
 The ith column contains the dervatives of the ith ellipse.

-getarclengthsgponly() calculates the arc lengths of the segments of the ellipses between intersections using the reccurence relation.
+getarclengthsgponly() calculates the arc lengths of the segments of the ellipses between intersections using the recurrence relation.
 The ith column has the arc lengths of the ith ellipse counting from smallest to largest.

 getareatrap() uses the arc lengths from getarclengths() and trapezoidal rule to calculate the area of the largest ellipse.